Denman Island cable ferry shedding plastic into the ocean - BC Local News

 “BC Ferries has experienced issues with select areas of the plastic coating on the cables of the cable ferry delaminating.
 This is a manufacturer’s defect and should not be occurring,” she noted in an email to The Record.

-She added the situation was exasperated recently when a free-floating prawn trap and net got caught up in one of the cables.
+She added the situation was exacerbated recently when a free-floating prawn trap and net got caught up in one of the cables.

 “BC Ferries is working with engineering experts to rectify the situation.
 We are looking at all options, including cables without coatings.”